ediop3Squad/pumping33/README.md

 # pumping33
 Pumping33
 Pumping33 is a Wi-Fi password cracking tool that allows users to capture packets, perform dictionary attacks on WPA/WPA2 handshakes, and attempt to crack the Wi-Fi password.
-This tool is intended for educational and security research purposes only.
-Misuse of this tool could result in legal consequences.

 Table of Contents
 Installation